-181 The TOE shall meet the requirement "Subset access control (FDP_ACC.1)" as specified below.
+200 The TOE shall meet the requirement "Subset access control (FDP_ACC.1)" as specified below.

-FDP_ACC.1 Subset access control Hierarchical to: No other components.
-FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects, all objects all the operations defined in the Memory Access Control Policy.
-Dependencies: FDP_ACF.1 Security attribute based access control
+FDP_ACC.1 Subset access control

+FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects (software with privilege mode and user mode), all objects (data including code stored in memories) and all the operations defined in the Memory Access Control Policy.